 Vasomotor symptoms (VMS), namely hot flashes and night sweats, are the hallmark symptoms of menopause.
-The vast majority of women undergoing menopause experience some degree of VMS (>75%), but a substantial proportion (32 - 46%) experience moderate to severe VMS such that there is impairment in quality of life or interference with normal activities.1 The median total duration of moderate to severe VMS is 9.4 years.1 Frequent moderate to severe VMS episodes (7 or more per day) are associated with interference with sleep, concentration, mood, energy, and sexual activity.2 VMS duration and severity are also known to differ by race and ethnicity.3 In addition to impacts on quality of life, VMS also has both direct healthcare costs and indirect economic costs due to missed work.4
+The vast majority of women undergoing menopause experience some degree of VMS, but a substantial proportion experience VMS that are severe enough to impair quality of life or interfere with normal activities.1 In addition, VMS also have both direct healthcare costs and indirect economic costs due to missed work.2 VMS duration and severity are also known to differ by race and ethnicity, with Black women experiencing the highest burden of VMS.3

-A number of therapeutics (e.g., anti-depressants, gabapentinoids) have been investigated to treat VMS, with Menopausal Hormone Therapy (MHT) generally considered the mainstay of treatment.5 However, MHT may be medically contraindicated in some patients and not desired by others.
-Fezolinetant (Astellas Pharma Inc.) is a once daily oral nonhormonal therapy being investigated for the treatment of moderate to severe VMS associated with menopause.
-It acts by regulating neuronal activity in the hypothalamus thereby affecting temperature regulation.
-If approved, it would be the first selective neurokinin-3 (NK3) receptor antagonist available in the United States (US).
-On June 23rd, 2022, Astellas submitted a New Drug Application for fezolinetant 45 mg to the FDA.6
+A number of therapeutics (e.g., anti-depressants, gabapentinoids) have been investigated to treat VMS, with Menopausal Hormone Therapy (MHT) generally considered the mainstay of treatment.4 However, MHT may be medically contraindicated in some patients and not desired by others.
+Fezolinetant (Astellas Pharma Inc.), a selective neurokinin-3 inhibitor, is a once daily oral nonhormonal therapy under consideration by the FDA at a 45 mg dose for the treatment of moderate to severe VMS associated with menopause.
+We compared the clinical and cost effectiveness of fezolinetant and MHT to no pharmacologic treatment and to each other.